turnalfred/traefik-forwardauth-gateway-dotnet/README.md

-# Example Traefik ForwardAuth Gateway for .NET
+# Traefik ForwardAuth .NET Gateway Example

 A traefik forwardAuth gateway/service written in .NET.
 The purpose of this service is to hook into the traefik forwardAuth middleware and provide a session related endpoints for an app sitting behind traefik.
-The auth gateway performs session related checks and then forwards user related info as fwd `X-` headers to downstream services.
+The auth gateway performs session related checks and then forwards user related info as forward (`X-Auth-*`) headers to downstream services.

 The topology of an app utilising a forwardAuth gateway might look something like the below:

 ![ForwardAuth Topology](./docs/forwardauth-topology.png)

 In the image above the public request would first hit traefik.
 If the endpoint is configured to use forwardAuth middleware it will be passed onto our AuthGateway which will response with a 200, 401 or 302 depending on the session state.
 If the session is valid the request will be passed onto the downstream app with the user related info passed as `X-` headers.

+There are similar solutions such as oauth2-proxy that utilise traefik forwardAuth or nginx request_auth, but I couldn't find anything existing that leverages .NET middleware. (see link section at bottom of README for similar solutions)

 Notable TODO's: